 - JWI creates Life$avings®: Financial Literacy for Young Women, a series of workshops to empower teen girls, college students and young professionals.
 The program teaches them to start managing their money early in their careers to become self-sufficient and responsible Jewish adults.

 - In early 2008, JWI convenes the Interfaith Domestic Violence Coalition.
-Now more than 35 organizations belong, representing a multitude of denominations and millions of congregants nationwide.
+Current membership includes more than 35 organizations, representing a multitude of denominations and millions of congregants nationwide.

 - In 2009, a new facility for JWI’s Children’s Home in Israel opens, bringing the renowned residential treatment facility from Bayit Vagan, its home for more than six decades, to a beautiful, peaceful setting in Abu Gosh.